Jellyfiish/recipely/README.md

 ### Tests

-The provided tests utilize the Chai and Sinon testing suites and can be run with the `npm test` command from within the `recipely/recipely-server` directory.
+The provided tests utilize the Mocha, Chai, and Sinon testing libraries, and may be run with the `npm test` command from within the `recipely/recipely-server` directory.
 This command will also generate and display a coverage report, provided by the Istanbul/nyc utility.

 If you would prefer to generate an html coverage view, you may run the `npm run test:html` command.
 After the script has executed, navigate to the `recipely/recipely-server/coverage` directory and open the `index.html` file in your browser.